RSS file with home page updates in XML RSS Info divider Bookmark divider email Join our email list! divider cartCart

 How Happy Can You Be?

-A Film by Line Hatland
+A film by Line Hatland

-Send to a Frienddivider Text Size Increase Font Size Decrease Font Size divider Printable VersionPrintable Version
+Text Size Increase Font Size Decrease Font Size divider Printable VersionPrintable Version

 What are the factors that make a person happy?
 Does being happy actually improve our life?
 Can scientists measure one's degree of happiness?
 Is there an identifiable psychological profile for a happy person?
 Is it possible to arrange our lives to be as happy as possible?
 And how, exactly, does one define happiness?